 Marakame is a brand that puts forward a creative way of fuzing Art, Design and Culture.
 We believe that we can converge this triad of concepts through our Diffusion and Commerce Project of unique Wixarika Art pieces (Huichol Art).
 Our pieces are elaborated by Huichol families of the diverse rural communities inhabiting mainly in the Sierra Madre Occidental.

 It is a joint idea of the Bachelor of Cultural Tourism Marcela Abarca and the Visual Artist Fernando Motilla, who found the fascinating beads and yarn Huichol artwork.
 So detailed and colorful, its precision, mystical symbology and its Universe conception that motivated them to make it notorious and indispensable the reassessment of every piece made by these artists and situate it as a live and latent story of the contemporaneous indigenous culture from Mexico to the world.

-Central idea of this project consists further than diffusing, commercializing and reassessing the Huichol Art pieces considered traditionally as "artesan’as" (crafts / artisans pieces), but also showing that the work of one piece and its mystical symbology are intimately intricated with a social and cultural dimension barely known in the world.
-To this dimension, Marakame contribute in collateral aspects supporting the Huichol families, such as loaning, health aid, support to realize their pre-Columbian customs and traditions and the proposal of fusing with new techniques and materials to improve the conventional work of the Huichol art with beads and yarn.
+Central idea of this project consists further than diffusing, commercializing, and reassessing the Huichol Art pieces considered traditionally as "artesan’as" (crafts / artisans pieces), but also showing that the work of one piece and its mystical symbology are intimately intricate with a social and cultural dimension barely known in the world.
+To this dimension, Marakame contributes in collateral aspects supporting the Huichol families, such as loaning, health aid, support to realize their pre-Columbian customs and traditions and the proposal of fusing with new techniques and materials to improve the conventional work of the Huichol art with beads and yarn.